 TradeLayer brings financial expressiveness to Bitcoin and Litecoin.
 Transactions are based on messages inserted into transactions, which can support everything from pledging collateral to trading a derivative contract.
-In the future, this decentralized exchange use-case will fill up blocks and make miner fees to use Bitcoin and Litecoin more expensive, however it is also possible to vouch capital to sidechains and trade like one would on a centralized exchange, but without centralized trust.
+It is also possible to vouch capital to sidechains and trade like one would on a centralized exchange, but without centralized trust.

 Decentralized Swaps allow for leverage on-chain: